Avirup0612/Cab_Company_Data_Analysis/README.md

 (*The sheets are named properly based on the questions for easy understanding.*)

 **Goodcabs_Data_Analysis.pbix :** This is the main power bi report where the comprehensive visualization is there.
-(*Contains 3 pages, Dashboard - for overall idea, Passengers - for passenger related visuals and Trips and Revenue - for visuals related to trips and revenue*)
+(*Contains 3 pages, Dashboard - for overall idea, Passengers - for passenger-related visuals, and Trips and Revenue - for visuals related to trips and revenue*)

-**Cab_Company_Data_Analysis.pdf :** This is the documentation of analysis, insights and recommendations.
+**Cab_Company_Data_Analysis.pdf :** This is the documentation of analysis, insights, and recommendations.

 ## Creator